slaffer-au/vx_vagrant_one_stop_demo/README.md

 # Cumulus VX - One Stop Demo
 ### _A two-tier, nine switch topology of Cumulus VX switches and three Ubuntu hosts with a range of topologies which can be deployed with Ansible automation._

+### Tools Used

+##### Cumulus VX:
+Cumulus Linux is unleashing the power of Open Networking with a network operating system that runs on top of industry standard networking hardware.
+This demonstration utilises Cumulus VX, a community-supported virtual appliance that enables cloud admins and network engineers to preview and test Cumulus Networks technology at zero cost.

+##### VirtualBox:
+VirtualBox is a powerful x86 and AMD64/Intel64 virtualization product for enterprise as well as home use.
+It is being used as the underlying hypervisor to virutalize Cumulus VX.

+##### Vagrant:
+Vagrant is a tool used to create and configure lightweight, reproducible, and portable development environments. _[In my own words]_ Instead of deploying a fully prepared virtual hard-drive file (```.ova```, ```.vmdk```, etc) which must be configured uniquely like most virtualization environments, Vagrant utilises a ```.box``` file.
+The ```.box``` file is more akin to a computer which has been imaged, but no user has logged in to create local customisations.
+A ```Vagrantfile``` is then used to define how these boxes are created, provisioned and networked together.
+Vagrant is used to deploy and network the Cumulus VX instances in the VirtualBox hypervisor.

+##### Ansible:
+Ansible is an IT automation tool.
+It can configure systems, deploy software, and orchestrate more advanced IT tasks such as continuous deployments or zero downtime rolling updates.
+Unlike other automation tools, Ansible requires no agent to be installed on the device being configured, instead simply using SSH.
+Ansible automation performs some basic provisioning tasks as part of the "vagrant up" and is later used to deploy the topologies.

 #### Prerequisites
   * Download the Cumulus VX file for Vagrant Box.
    * https://cumulusnetworks.com/cumulus-vx/download/